svlad-90/livelooping/md/looper-mux/looper-mux.md

 There are 2 parameters you can adjust regarding the source of the sidechain.
 Those are tension and decay.
 A combination of these 2 parameters allows you to identify a sidechain shape that will fit your track the most.

-In order to change the sidechain levels of the selected looper, use the **old + 1-8 vertical faders"** shortcut on the KP3+:
+In order to change the sidechain levels of the selected looper, use the **"Hold + 1-8 vertical faders"** shortcut on the KP3+:

 ![Changing the looper #1 sidechain parameters](./resources/changing-looper-1-sidechain-parameters.jpg)